gabigor1/sei-group-project-3/README.md

 ## Challenges

-One of the challenges we faced was communicated properly, so many times me or other person of the group change something but didn't say it, making us losing time.
-Other challenge was to make backend relationships and populate them.
+One of the challenges we faced was communicated properly, so many times I or other people of the group change something but didn't say it, making us losing time.
+Another challenge was to make backend relationships and populate them.
 We fix the backend problems but it cost us a lot of time.

 ## Bugs

-* Friends sidebar does not show names, there are limitation with the architecture of the user schema.
+* Friends sidebar does not show names, there are limitations with the architecture of the user schema.

-* Message deleting only deletes for user and not recipent.
+* Message deleting only deletes for the user and not the recipient.

 ## Lesson

-A better understanding on how the BackEnd and FrontEnd works togethers and how works the props and and whether to put the state in the parent component save a lot of time.
-Work in team communication, we often commited so mistakes and we didn't talk about how our work was progressing.
+A better understanding of how the BackEnd and FrontEnd work together and how works the props and whether to put the state in the parent component save a lot of time.
+Work in team communication, we often committed so mistakes and we didn't talk about how our work was progressing.